vacp2p/rfc/content/docs/rfcs/12/README.md

 The filter client SHOULD exclude any filter criteria from the request.
 The filter service node SHOULD respond with a success code if it has any active subscriptions for this client or an error code if not.
+The filter service node SHOULD ignore any filter criteria in the request.

 #### SUBSCRIBE